Exlll/ConfigLib/README.md

 Although strongly discouraged, null values are supported and `ConfigurationProperties` let you configure how they are handled when serializing and deserializing a configuration:

-* By setting `outputNulls` to false, class fields, record components, and collection elements that are null are not output.
+* By setting `outputNulls` to false, configuration elements, and collection elements that are null are not output.
 Any comments that belong to such fields are also not written.
 * By setting `inputNulls` to false, null values read from the configuration file are treated as missing and are, therefore, handled as described in the section above.
-* By setting `inputNulls` to true, null values read from the configuration file override the corresponding default values of a configuration type with null or set the component value of a record type to null.
-If the field or component type is primitive, an exception is thrown.
+* By setting `inputNulls` to true, null values read from the configuration file override the corresponding default values of a configuration class with null or set the component value of a record type to null.
+If the configuration element type is primitive, an exception is thrown.

 The following code forbids null values to be output but allows null values to be input.
 By default, both are forbidden which makes the call to `outputNulls` in this case redundant.